danialrami/danialrami-com/content/about/about.md

 draft: false
 ---

-## I make interactive audio experiences and composes music for physical and digital spaces.
+## I make interactive audio experiences and compose music for physical and digital spaces.

 ### Composer, Sound Designer, and tinkerer.
 Currently building [LUFS Audio](https://lufs.audio), with clients in the Bay Area.